thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 ## Science as a Description of Regularity, Not a Rulebook on the Impossible

 Science studies how the world usually behaves.
-It describes regularities but does not declare what is point–blank impossible.
+It describes regularities but does not declare what is point-blank impossible.
 Declaring miracles impossible because they don't follow natural laws is like dismissing surprise parties because people don't throw them every day.
 Philosopher William Lane Craig cautions against viewing nature as a *Newtonian world‑machine* i.e., something that God sets in motion and never touches again - this is a view born of *Enlightenment-era deism*, **not** science.